XienSingh/100DaysOfPython/Day 13/README.md

-Day 13 - Debugging - Theory, no pracs.
+Day 13 - Debugging - Theory, no practicals for the day.